 Because this is a National Park, you can also use your park pass here for free entry!
 If not, tickets are about $15 per vehicle.

-Other Activities to Try
+Other Activities to Try in Colorado

 Colorado has many natural hot springs throughout the state.
 After a long day of hiking or skiing, or just a weekend of relaxation, take a trip to one of the many hot springs in the area.
 At some places, you can stay at a resort, giving you a night or a weekend of peace and rejuvenation!